jorses/jorses.github.io/semeval.md

 The dataset is available under the following conditions.

-1. It is to be used for non-commercial purposes only.
-2. All publications on research based on the dataset should give credit to the author and the publisher, in particular:
+1. All publications on research based on the dataset should give credit to the author and the publisher, in particular:
    Paper: https://aclanthology.org/2024.lrec-main.1179/
    Citation: